+In feedback to our consultation activity, local families and professionals gave a clear message that more local provision would be welcome, but it must be high quality.
+We agree.
+This workstream benchmark with outstanding providers and popular independent provision and lead developments across the whole system to deliver high quality provision and placements.
 In March 2018, we consulted on plans to increase the number of school places for children with SEND at specialist resource provisions in local mainstream schools and at special schools.
-One hundred and forty six places have been, or will be, created as a result.
+146 places have been, or will be, created as a result.
 The consultation resulted in a change to the funding and contracting of specialist resource provisions so that there is a clear expectation to deliver outreach support for the inclusion of pupils in neighbouring schools.
-In October 2018, we submitted a joint application with Richmond Council to the Department for Education to run a local competition to establish and run two new special schools as part of the Special Free School Presumptive Route: one school is for children and young people with autistic spectrum disorders situated in Kingston; the other school is for children and young people with social, emotional and mental health (SEMH) needs situated in Richmond.
+Our joint applications with Richmond Council to the Department of Education to run a local competition to establish and run two new special schools as part of the Special Free School Presumptive Route has been approved: one school is for children and young people with autistic spectrum disorders situated in Kingston.
+The other school is for children and young people with social, emotional and mental health (SEMH) needs situated in Richmond.
 Pathways and support to prepare young people with SEND for adulthood have also been strengthened through the development of employment-based routes and vocational training programmes.
-We have commissioned an independent review of local therapies provision to provide a detailed analysis of local needs and gaps in provision to inform the future design and delivery of services; the review will be completed in November 2018.
+We are working on a new model for local therapies provision.